EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 ### Evidence
 ### References
 ## b) Technical knowledge and ability in the use of learning technology
-**Scaling Computational Difficulty: Applying Statistical and Machine Learning Tools in BSc Engineering**
+***Case i: Scaling Computational Difficulty: Applying Statistical and Machine Learning Tools in BSc Engineering***

-**Moodle Shell Design: Structuring Digital Learning for Engagement and Accessibility**
+***Case ii: Moodle Shell Design: Structuring Digital Learning for Engagement and Accessibility***

-**Collaborative Coding and Big Data Handling: NC File Slicing and Random Forests in Environmental Modelling**
+***Case iii: Collaborative Coding and Big Data Handling: NC File Slicing and Random Forests in Environmental Modelling***

 ### Reflection
 ### Evidence
 ### References
 ## c) Supporting the deployment of learning technologies

-**MSc Curriculum: Scaled Use of Machine Learning for Engineering Applications**
+***Case i: MSc Curriculum: Scaled Use of Machine Learning for Engineering Applications***

-**Jupyter Notebooks for Engineering Education: Supporting Conceptual Mastery**
+***Case ii: Jupyter Notebooks for Engineering Education: Supporting Conceptual Mastery***

-**SYMPLE and INUX Europe: Leading Collaborative EdTech Deployment**
+***Case iii: SYMPLE and INUX Europe: Leading Collaborative EdTech Deployment***

+As a curriculum developer and trainer for SYMPLE, I collaborate with colleagues from TU Dresden and Sapienza University of Rome to produce applied hydrogeology materials for use in under-resourced regions.
+This work foregrounds scalable, decision-focused education in groundwater systems and expands my own practice in adapting teaching to diverse technical and environmental settings.

+-Asynchronoous classroom
+-Numerical Modeling and Uncertainty Estimation
+-Global South
+-Question Bank Data wranglig  - TU Dresden and Others.

 ### Reflection